elliotenglish/knowledge_base/differential_equations.md

 The Gateaux derivate is a form of directional differentiation.
 Under reasonable assumptions it is equal the inner product of the gradient and direction, like other definitions of directional differentiation.

 https://en.wikipedia.org/wiki/Gateaux_derivative

+## Differential equations of distribution functions

+In general the time derivative of a distribution function is composed of 2 parts.
+The first is the physical space flux due to bulk flow.
+The second is the phase space flux due to the flow within the distribution.
+This term is equal to the phase space gradient times the force applied as in the non-distributional case.
+Both terms are conservative.

+This can be seen in Vlasov equations.